Pushing Trade-Off Boundaries: Compact yet Effective Remote Sensing Change Detection: Experiment and Discussion

-\textbf{Experiment Settings.} To accommodate the varying characteristics of change regions across datasets, we configure the hyperparameters of the Sliding-Window Self-Attention (SWSA) module, namely the window size $w$ and stride $s$ individually for each dataset.
-Given that higher-level feature maps have lower spatial resolution, we assign smaller window sizes at deeper layers accordingly.For the SYSU and CDD datasets, the change regions tend to exhibit higher shape complexity, requiring a larger receptive field to improve the accuracy of feature extraction.
+\textbf{Experiment Settings.} To accommodate the varying characteristics of changed regions across datasets, we configure the hyperparameters of the Sliding-Window Self-Attention (SWSA) module, namely the window size $w$ and stride $s$ individually for each dataset.
+Given that higher-level feature maps have lower spatial resolution, we assign smaller window sizes at deeper layers accordingly.For the SYSU and CDD datasets, the changed regions tend to exhibit higher shape complexity, requiring a larger receptive field to improve the accuracy of feature extraction.
 Accordingly, we set the window sizes to 8,8,16 with corresponding strides of 4,4,8 for these datasets.
-In contrast, the change regions in WHU and LEVIR+ are generally more regular and structurally simple.
-For these datasets, we adopt an equal window size and stride configuration to reduce computational overhead without sacrificing performance.
+In contrast, the changed regions in WHU and LEVIR+ are generally more regular and structurally simple.
+For these datasets, we adopt smaller window sizes and strides configuration to reduce computation.
 Specifically, we set the parameters to 4,4,8 for WHU and 4,8,8 for LEVIR+.
 For model training, the batch size is set to 32.
 The learning rate is set to 0.0005 for all datasets except WHU, which uses a lower learning rate of 0.0002.
 We train the model for 100 epochs on the SYSU and WHU datasets, 200 epochs on LEVIR+, and 250 epochs on CDD.